-W Hat Life can compare with the jolly Town Rakes, When in his full swing of all Pleasure he takes?
-At Noon he gets up for a wet and to Dine, And Wings the swift Hours with Mirth, Musick, and
+When in his full swing of all Pleasure he takes?

-Wine,

-Then jogs to the Play-house and chats with the Masques, And thence to the Rose where he takes his three Flasks, There great as a Casar he revels when drunk, And scours all he meets as he reels, as he reels to his
+At Noon he gets up for a wet and to Dine, (Wine, And Wings the swift Hours with Mirth, Musick, and Then jogs to the Play-house and chats with the Masques, And thence to the Rose where he takes his three Flasks, There great as a Casar he revels when drunk, Andicoursallhe meets as he reels, as he reels to his Punk, And finds the dear Girl in his Arms when he wakes, the life can compare to the jolly Town-Rakes, the light of the light of the light of the light.

-Punk,

-And finds the dear Girl in his Arms when he wakes, What Life can compare to the jolly Town-Rakes, the Jolly Town-Rakes.

-He like the Great Turk has his favourite She, But the Town's his Seraglio, and still he lives free; Sometimes she's a Lady, but as he must range, Black Betty, or Oyster Moll serve for a Change: As he varies his Sports his whole Life is a Feast, He thinks him that is soberest is most like a Beast: All Houses of Pleasure, breaks Windows and Doors, Kicks Bullies and Cullies, then lies with their Whores: Rare work for the Surgeon and Midwife he makes, What Life can Compare with the jolly Town-Rakes.
+He like the Great Turk has his favourite She, But the Town's his Seraglio, and still he lives free; Sometimes she's a Lady, but as he must range, Black Betty, or Oyster Moll serve for a Change: As he varies his Sports his whole Life is a Feast, He thinks him that is soberest is most like a Beast: All Houses of Pleasure, breaks Windows and Doors, Kicks Bullies and Cullies, then lies with their Whores: Rate work for the Surgeon and him he makes, What Life can Compare with the joily Town-Kakes.

-Thus in Covent-Garden he makes his Campaigns, And no Coffee-House haunts but to settle his Brains: He laughs at dry Mortals, and never does think, Unless 'tis to get the best VVenches and Drink: He dwells in a Tavern, and lives ev'ry where, And improving his Hour, lives an age in a Year: For as Life is uncertain, he loves to make haste, And thus he lives longest because he lives fast: Then leaps in the Dark, and his Exit he makes.
-VVhat Death can compare with the jolly Town-Rakes.
+Thus in Covent-Garden he makes his Campaigns, And no Coffee-House haunts but to settle his Brains; He laughs at dry Mortals, and never does think, Unless it is to get the best V Venches and Drink: He dwells in a Tavern, and lives ev'ry where, And improving his Hour, lives an age in a Year: For as Life is uncertain, he loves to make haste, And thus he lives longest because he lives fast: Then leaps in the Dark, and his Exit he makes, VV hat Death can compare with the jolly Town-Rakes.

-A Song: Set by Mr. CLARKE.
+A Song: Set by Mr. CLARK.

 Young Coridon and Phillis

 Sate in a lovely Grove;

 Contriving Crowns of Lillies,

 Repeating Tales of Love:

-And something else, but what I dare not, &c.
+And Something elfe, but what I dare not, &c.

-But as they were a Playing, She oagled so the Swain; It sav'd her plainly saying, Let's kiss to ease our Pain: And something else, &c.
+But as they were a Playing,

+She oagled so the Swain;

+It sav'd her plainly saying,

+Let's kiss to ease our Pain

+And something else, &c.

-A thousand times he kiss'd her, Laying her on the Green; But as he farther press'd her, Her pretty Leg was seen: And something else, &c.
+A thousand times he kiss'd her,

+Laying her on the Green;

+But as he farther press'd her,

+Her pretty Leg was seen:

+And something else, &c.

-So many Beauties removing, His Ardour still increas'd; And greater Joys pursuing, He wander'd o'er her Breast: And something else, &c.
+So many Beauties removing,

+His Ardor still increas'd;

+And greater Joys pursuing,

+He wander'd o'er her Breast:

+And something else, &c.

 A last Effort she trying,

 His Passion to withstand;

 Cry'd, but it was faintly crying,

 Pray take away your Hand:

+And Something else, &c.

+Young Coridon grown bolder,

+The Minute would improve;

+This is the Time he told her,

+To shew you how I love;

 And something else, &c.

-Young Coridon grown bolder, The Minute would improve; This is the Time he told her, To shew you how I love; And something else, &c.

-The Nymph seem'd almost dying, Dissolv'd in amorous Heat; She kiss'd, and told him sighing, My Dear your Love is great: And something else, &c.
+The Nymph seem'd almost dying, Dislolv'd in amorous Heat; She kiss'd, and told him sighing, My Dear your Love is great:

+And something else, &c.